 - Repeat on the other side.
 Discard the solution when complete.

 The Neti Pot: What it is, Why? + How to use it!

 Neti is the practice of passing something through the nose.
 Jala Neti is the Sanskrit name for the practice of passing water through the nasal passages.
 This nasal “irrigation” cleanses the nasal passages and sinuses offering many important health benefits to the body and mind.
 As a result of the practice, dust, pollen and pollutants, such as smoke, are removed.
 For those suffering from allergies, cleansing the nasal passages and sinuses often reduces allergy symptoms.
 The benefits of Jala Neti, however, go beyond the physical body.
 The practice also cleanses the mind resulting in a higher level of being alert and awake.

-Jala Neti is practiced with warm, salt water that fills a neti pot, a small vessel.
+Jala Neti is practiced with warm, salt water that fills a neti pot.
 The water is then poured into one nostril and fills the sinuses.
 It then comes out the opposite nostril.
 As it does, it carries impurities out of the body.

 You do not need to do this everyday, but you can!
 And definitely practice this when you have sinus congestion.